fluidex/fluidex.github.io/src/posts_en/zkrollup-intro1.md

 ### On-chain gas cost much higher than off-chain server cost

 The cost of off-chain calculations mentioned above is actually a drop in the bucket compared to the on-chain GAS cost.
 Assuming each Layer 2 transaction needs 40 bytes of on-chain data, ETH is ~2000 USD, GAS price is 200 Gwei, then the cost of each transaction on-chain is ~2.6USD.
 This is much higher than the 0.001 USD off-chain.
-However, this is also much lower than a complex Layer 1 transaction, where GAS cost is normally tens of USD.
+However, this is also much lower than a complex Layer 1 transaction, where GAS cost is usually at least tens of USD.
 That's why we often say ZK-Rollup could bring at least two orders of magnitude cost saving.

 ### Low cost-efficiency Cloud GPU services